listlessbird/poland-ai-ts-workshop/exercises/06-observability/06.1-langfuse-basics/problem/readme.md

 ## LangFuse

-There are many custom built tools for LLM observability, but the one I'm gonna show you how to use is LangFuse.
-LangFuse is really interesting because of course they have a cloud service, but they also allow you to run the entire thing locally on Docker.
+There are many custom built tools for LLM observability, but the one I'm going to show you how to use is [LangFuse](https://langfuse.com/).
+LangFuse is really interesting because they have a cloud service, but they _also_ allow you to run the entire thing locally on Docker.

 For simplicity, I recommend that you sign up to their free trial on their cloud service.
-No credit card required or anything like that, so you're fine.
-And once you've done that, you'll need three environment variables in your .env file:
+Once you've done that, you'll need three environment variables in your `.env` file:

 ```
 LANGFUSE_PUBLIC_KEY=your_public_key